translate/pootle/docs/server/project_setup.rst

 many languages as possible in a simple way.
 So you will usually be enabling the translation to new languages in your project.

-To enable translating your project to a new language go to your project overview.
+To enable translating your project to a new language, go to your project overview.
 Then select the **Languages** item in the navigation dropdown and click on it: